Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#BBriefing on housing development opportunities presented by leadership from the Office of Housing and Community Empowerment.
+#BBriefing on housing development opportunities presented by the Director, Deputy Director, and Interim Assistant Director of the Office of Housing and Community Empowerment.

-#EBriefing providing an update on Dallas City Code sections 28-61.1 and 28-63.3, which respectively prohibit standing and walking in certain areas and solicitations to occupants of vehicles on public roadways.
+#EBriefing on two Dallas City Code sections: Section 28-61.1 prohibiting standing and walking in certain areas, and Section 28-63.3 prohibiting solicitations to vehicle occupants on public roadways.

-#FA briefing presenting the March 2026 Monthly Outcomes Report for the Department of Emergency Management and Crisis Response, delivered by Director Kevin Oden.
+#FMonthly outcomes report for March 2026 from the Emergency Management and Crisis Response department, presented by Director Kevin Oden.

 Municue is in beta